 - Increased Acidity

 There is an increased probability of acid reflux and heartburn during pregnancy.
 Combined with the morning sickness this can elevate the acid levels in your mouth and erode your teeth.
-Hence, be extra dedicated towards dental hygiene during pregnancy.
+So, ensure proper dental hygiene during pregnancy.
 Make sure to regularly wash your mouth and brush twice a day.

-Can You Get Dental Procedure Done While Pregnant?
+Can You Get Dental Procedures Done While Pregnant?

 Tooth Extraction During Pregnancy

 If a tooth is severely damaged, the dentist may recommend removing it during the second trimester.
 And it is completely safe and will help you in avoiding x-rays during the first trimester when the baby is developing and also during the third trimester when lying on the back gets difficult.
 X-rays, antibiotics, and anaesthetics needed for the procedure are also considered safe.
 Doctors use antibiotics to prevent or treat infections in teeth.
-The commonly used antibiotics such as amoxicillin and penicillin are safe to use during pregnancy.
-And even X-rays are not harmful at all if done properly.
+Sometimes, X-rays may also be suggested; X-rays are not harmful at all if done properly.
 The most commonly used anaesthetic, lidocaine, passes through the placenta but has been proven as pregnancy safe.

 Can You Do Root Canal During Pregnancy?

 A root canal is done to remove the pulp beneath the badly infected teeth before it spreads to the periapical region.
 It can be carried out at any time during the pregnancy if required.
 The ideal time is the second trimester.
-Any complex case can be referred to endodontists, who specialise in root canal treatment.
+Any complex case can be referred to an endodontist, who specializes in root canal treatment.

 Teeth Whitening While Pregnant

-Teeth whitening and other such procedures can be categorised as non-essential dental procedures that can ideally be postponed to a date after the delivery.
-But as such, they pose no risk to the baby, other than the discomfort you might face during the session.
-If you are using a teeth whitening kit at home, ensure that the level of hydrogen peroxide in the materials used is not higher than six percent.
+Teeth whitening and other such procedures can be categorized as non-essential dental procedures that can ideally be postponed to a date after the delivery.
+They do not pose any risk to the baby, but you might experience discomfort during the session.
+If you are using a teeth whitening kit at home, ensure that the level of hydrogen peroxide in the materials used is not higher than six per cent.
 Higher concentrations have the potential to cause tissue damage.